TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/9-using-php-based-views.rst

       }
    }

-Here we can see that the data that is passed to the view is available in the array ``$this->viewData``.
+Here we can see that the data passed to the view is available in the array ``$this->viewData``.
 These are converted to JSON data using the function ``json_encode`` and then returned.

 .. tip::

-   PHP based views are also helpful for specially complex kind of output like the rendering of PDF files.
+   PHP based views are also helpful for especially complex kind of output, like the rendering of PDF files.

 View configuration options in the controller
 -------------------------------------------------

 You have some methods in the controller that you can overwrite to control the resolution of the view.
-In the most cases the customization of ``$viewObjectNamePattern`` should be flexible enough, but sometimes you have to put more logic into it.
+In most cases, the customization of ``$viewObjectNamePattern`` should be flexible enough, but sometimes you have to put more logic into it.

-For example you might have to initialize your view in a special manner before it can be used.
-For this there is the template method ``initializeView($view)`` inside the ``ActionContoller``, which gets the view as parameter.
-In this method you should write your own initializing routine for your view.
+For example, you might have to initialize your view specially before it can be used.
+For this, there is the template method ``initializeView($view)`` inside the ``ActionContoller``, which gets the view as a parameter.
+In this method, you should write your own initializing routine for your view.

-If you want to control the resolving and initializing of the view completely, you have to rewrite the method ``resolveView()``.
+If you want to control the resolving and initialize the view completely, you have to rewrite the method ``resolveView()``.
 This method has to return a view that implements ``\TYPO3\CMS\Extbase\Mvc\ViewViewInterface``.
-Sometimes it is enough to just overwrite the resolution of the view object name.
+Sometimes it is enough to overwrite the resolution of the view object name.
 Therefore you must overwrite the method ``resolveViewObjectName()``.
-This method returns the name of the PHP class which should be used as view.
+This method returns the name of the PHP class, which should be used as a view.

 .. tip::

-  If you have a look at the source code of Extbase at these points, in the comment blocks of the above mentioned methods you see an ``@api`` annotation.
+  If you have a look at the source code of Extbase at these points, in the comment blocks of the above-mentioned methods, you see an ``@api`` annotation.
 These methods are part of the *official API* of Extbase and could be overwritten for personal use.